subu28/airquality/README.md

 [SCD40 datasheet](/readme-files/scd4x.pdf)

 #### TVOC Sensor
 TVOC refers to Total Volatile Organic Compounds.
 This should give an idea of paint fumes and other solvents in the air.
 I bought AGS02MA for this.
 It uses low bitrate communication which could be a problem if the controller chosen is not compatible.
 ESP32 has good library support and supports the required bitrates.
 This sensor needs to warm up before the readings stabilize.
-Typically after a long idle it will take about 15~20 minutes to become stable.
+Typically after a long idle it will take about 15 to 20 minutes to become stable.
 I observed that it is sensitive to voltage fluctuations and sometimes it would not start after a quick power cycle.
-I usually end up switching off the monitor for 5~10 minutes before switching back on.
+I usually end up switching off the monitor for 5 to 10 minutes before switching back on.

 ![end product](/readme-files/ags02ma.png)